chintal/raspi-backdrop/README.md

 backdrop depends on Andrew Duncan's [raspidmx](https://github.com/AndrewFromMelbourne/raspidmx) library and draws heavily from the included `test_pattern` application.

-Get and compile the `raspidmx` sources.
+This repository includes a precomiled version of `raspidmx` in `lib/` and `include/`.
+If you wish to use the upstream sources, ensure the correct `libraspidmx.a` file is copied to `lib/` and the headers are copied to `include`.

+If you prefer to use a dynamically linked `raspidmx` instead, get and compile the `raspidmx` sources.
+Note that the current upstream makefiles do not generate a `.so`, so you might have to modify them first.
 The generated `libraspidmx.so` in `raspidmx/lib` should be installed to your system, typically to `/usr/local/lib`.
-The makefile provided with `backdrop` expects the associated header files from `raspidmx/common` to be available at `/usr/local/include/raspidmx/common`.
+The makefile provided with `backdrop` expects the associated header files from `raspidmx/common` to be available at `raspidmx/common` in the configured include directories.

 Since `raspidmx` is really just a collection of examples and not intended to be installed, installing the built library binary and headers to the correct places is left to the user.
 Alternatively, adjust `backdrop/Makefile` to suit your particular setup.

 ## Building